andyqwartz/SERENDIPPO_WEBSITE/_posts/2024-2-2-June-Cavlan.md

 <h3>Technical and Environmental Considerations</h3>

 The technical excellence of the Live Room recording is undeniable, benefiting from <strong>professional sound engineering</strong> at Bridge Recording Studio.
-However, this technical perfection does not fully compensate for the observed <strong>loss of intimacy and internal cohesion</strong>.
+However, this <strong>technical perfection</strong> does not fully compensate for the observed <strong>loss of intimacy and internal cohesion</strong>.
 The presence of other musicians, while enriching the arrangement, adds a dimension of <strong>psychological pressure</strong> that subtly influences the vocal performance.

-In the intimate setting of her home, without an audience or other musicians present, the artist benefits from emotional and psychological security that allows her to fully mobilize her body memory and vocal resources, resulting in a more coherent and accurate harmonic interpretation.
+In the intimate setting of her home, without an audience or other musicians present, the artist benefits from <strong>emotional and psychological security</strong> that allows her to fully mobilize her <strong>body memory</strong> and <strong>vocal resources</strong>, resulting in a more coherent and accurate <strong>harmonic interpretation</strong>.

-The complete orchestral configuration - comprising Luther S. Allison on piano, Hava Polinsky and Nami Nazar on violins, Cameron Williams on viola, Wangshu Xiang on cello, and Jared Beckstead on double bass - creates a rich sound texture but imposes additional constraints in terms of coordination and musical interaction.
-These requirements, combined with the change in posture, contribute to a slight desynchronization between voice and accompaniment.
+The complete orchestral configuration - comprising piano, violins, viola, cello, and double bass - creates a <strong>rich sound texture</strong> but imposes <strong>additional constraints</strong> in terms of coordination and musical interaction.
+These requirements, combined with the <strong>change in posture</strong>, contribute to a <strong>slight desynchronization</strong> between voice and accompaniment.

 <div class="section-separator">
   <hr>